 Vitals

-To reduce the amount of equipment the nurses needed to carry, I decided to consolidate with what the nurses had on hand.
-This would both simplify and incentivize the nurses to use the telemedicine case that security would deliver.
+I decided to consolidate our equipment with what nurses already carried.
+This would streamline their workflow and encourage them to use the telemedicine case that security would deliver.

 EKG

 In this version, our regular 12-lead EKG would not work due to its size and complexity.
-After I went to UPMC's Heart and Vascular Center to talk with some subject matter experts, I decided to include a 4-lead EKG with the option to use electrode pads or clamps with gel.
+After consulting with experts at UPMC's Heart and Vascular Center, I opted for a 4-lead EKG that could use either electrode pads or clamps with gel.
+This gave us the essential functionality in a more compact form.

 Layout

-Based on the bodystorming exercises and ethnographic studies performed earlier, it was clear that certain elements needed to be used much more frequently than others, and needed to be more accessible.
-I decided to build a tiered compartment where cabling and the “guts” would be tucked away and harder to access or disrupt with common usage.
-This also allowed me to pre-wire all the hardware and not force the users to mess with plugging and unplugging equipment.
+From our bodystorming exercises and ethnographic studies, it was clear that certain elements were used more frequently than others and needed to be more accessible.
+I created a tiered compartment design that kept cables and core components tucked away where they wouldn't be disrupted during regular use.
+This also allowed me to pre-wire all everything and not require plugging and unplugging equipment.

 Documents